0%

 Due to the continued popularity of functional training, countless leading gyms are looking for ways to make this style of training a permanent feature within their space.

 As fitness flooring specialists, Origin Fitness can offer some brilliant flooring solutions that can help improve and develop the functional training offering in your gym.
-These solutions include fully customisable line markings and functional training aides, which are increasing in popularity.
+These solutions include fully customisable line markings and functional training aides both on flooring and turf.
 But the question our customers keep asking is; “Once I've got all these floor markings and designs, what is it I'm supposed to do with them?”

 We've come up with this guide to help you get the most of your functional floor markings or to inform the decision you make when customising your gym flooring products.
 Here's a list of our favourite functional floor marking styles and an explanation as to how you can use them for yourself and your clients.